-The welfare effects for the UI extension are largest compared to other stimulus policies when those are scaled down to match the total expenditure size of the UI extension policy.
-Nevertheless, the welfare impact of the UI extension is relatively modest, amounting to only 1.266 basis points of baseline consumption.
-However, while the UI extension policy cannot be easily scaled to a larger size, this is certainly possible for the stimulus check.
-If we consider a $1200 stimulus check rather than the $80 check underlying the calculations in table 4, we obtain - using a simple back of the envelope calculation - a welfare gain equivalent to 0.171 2.6 basis points of baseline consumption.
-If we then assume that the average consumer experiences recessions five times during his lifetime, the welfare gain of this policy being implemented during recessions is 2.6 × 5 = 13 basis points, which is larger than the welfare cost estimated in Lucas (1987) for business cycle fluctuations.
+The welfare effects for the UI extension are largest compared with other stimulus policies when those policies are scaled down to match the total expenditure size of the UI extension policy.
+Nevertheless, the welfare effect of the UI extension is relatively modest, amounting to only 1.266 basis points of baseline consumption.
+However, while the UI extension policy cannot be easily scaled to a larger size, this scaling is certainly possible for the stimulus check.
+If we consider a $1,200 stimulus check rather than the $80 check underlying the calculations in table 4, we obtain—using a simple back-of-the-envelope calculation—a welfare gain equivalent to 0.171 2.6 basis points of baseline consumption.
+If we then assume that the average consumer experiences recessions five times during a lifetime, the welfare gain of this policy being implemented during recessions is 2.6 × 5 = 13 basis points, which is larger than the welfare cost estimated in Lucas (1987) for business cycle fluctuations.

 Check